A short history of humanitarian action

 Modern history shows that, as advances were made in weapons, communications and transport, there was a parallel growth in the scale of conflict.
 Those same advances, however, also allowed the distribution of aid on scales not previously seen.
 Various Geneva conventions were defined, providing the current perspective on the appropriate treatment of civilians, wounded soldiers and prisoners during conflicts.

-These days, humanitarian disaster interventions are often depicted by the media as resulting from acute natural hazards such as earthquakes or floods, whereas, historically, such actions revolved almost exclusively around conflict situations.
+Today, humanitarian disaster interventions are often depicted by the media as resulting from acute natural hazards such as earthquakes or floods, whereas, historically, such actions revolved almost exclusively around conflict situations.
 One of the earliest occurrences of formal international monetary aid was the Northern Chinese Famine of 1876-79.

-The post-war period saw an exponential rise in the number of aid agencies or non-governmental organisations (NGOs), with over 200 organisations established in the four years immediately following the war.
+The post-war period saw an exponential rise in the number of aid agencies or Non-Governmental Organisations (NGOs), with over 200 organisations established in the four years immediately following the war.
 Leading organisations realised that there was a need for a formal and principled mechanism for international assistance.

 © Coventry University.
 CC BY-NC 4.0